mjpritchard/test-decap-help/content/docs/batch-computing/slurm-scheduler-overview.md

 scheduler deployed on JASMIN.
 It allows users to submit, monitor, and control jobs on the LOTUS cluster.

-## General principles for working with SLURM
+## General principles for working with Slurm

-Before learning how to use SLURM, it is worthwhile becoming familiar with the basic principles of scheduler operation in order to get the best use out of the LOTUS cluster.
+Before learning how to use Slurm, it is worthwhile becoming familiar with the basic principles of scheduler operation in order to get the best use out of the LOTUS cluster.
 Scheduler software exists simply because the amount of jobs that users wish to run on a cluster at any given time is usually greatly in